IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 kubectl create -f flightassist.yaml
 ```

-Congratulation, now your Flightassist application should be running on your application's end point URL (e.g. `IP:30080`).
+Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 You can go to [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

 # Scenario Two: Deploy Flightassist on Cloud Platform using Cloud Foundry